KirkAlton-Class7/hmwk_10.21.2025_class7/terraform_dry_run.md

 When prompted, click **“Yes, I trust the authors”**.

+> [!CAUTION]
-> **Important:**  Do not click “Trust the authors of all files in the parent folder.”
+> Do not click “Trust the authors of all files in the parent folder.”
 > Always follow the Principle of Least Privilege when granting access.

 ![vs_code](./images/04_vs_code.png)